 A Danish population-based study found an increased risk of pregnancy-associated hypertension, miscarriage, and preterm birth and no increased risk of birth defects and small-for-gestationalage births associated with migraine.
-Among women who took migraine treatment (either acute, preventive, or both) compared with pregnant women who were not treated, no increased risk for miscarriage, pregnancy-associated hypertension, adverse birth outcomes including congenital malformations, or adverse neonatal or neurological outcomes in offspring was found 29.
+Among women who took migraine treatment (either acute, preventive, or both) compared with pregnant women who were not treated, no increased risk for miscarriage, pregnancy-associated hypertension, adverse birth outcomes including congenital malformations, or adverse neonatal or neurological outcomes in offspring was found (Skajaa et al., 2019).
 Medications used to prevent or treat attacks of primary headache (migraine, tension headache, cluster headache, and other trigeminal autonomic cephalalgias) in women who were pregnant (or who were attempting to become pregnant), postpartum, or breastfeeding have been evaluated in a systematic literature review.
-The authors found that preventive treatments of migraine, including anti-epileptics (except lamotrigine), venlafaxine, tricyclic antidepressants, benzodiazepines, betablockers, prednisolone, and oral magnesium, may be associated with increased risk of fetal/infant adverse effects 40.
-Among anti-epileptics, valproic acid is teratogenic and contraindicated in pregnancy, and topiramate has been associated with oral clefts at birth 41-43.
+The authors found that preventive treatments of migraine, including anti-epileptics (except lamotrigine), venlafaxine, tricyclic antidepressants, benzodiazepines, beta-blockers, prednisolone, and oral magnesium, may be associated with increased risk of fetal/infant adverse effects, but calcium channel blockers and antihistamines may have low risk of adverse effects (Saldanha et al., 2020).
+Among anti-epileptics, valproic acid is teratogenic and contraindicated in pregnancy, and topiramate has been associated with oral clefts at birth (Bromfield et al., 2008; Hernandez-Diaz et al., 2018; Tomson et al., 2018).